Cosmo-Tech/BuildMyApp/Tutorial/docs/tutorials/hidden/etl.md

 ## References

-For more detailed information about CSM-ORC, please refer to the official documentation:
+For more detailed information on ETLs, please refer to the official documentation:

 - [Chapter "ETL", in the Platform Doc](https://portal.cosmotech.com/docs//documentation/platform_help/3.3/Content/Platform%20Help/Data%20Integration/ETL/ETL.htm)